soihateu/Hydroponics/README.md

 # Hydroponics Mobile Application

-NOTE: Bluetooth BLE will not work on android studio emulators.
+NOTE: Bluetooth BLE is not supported on android studio emulators.
 Download android mirroring applications, such as Vysor, and run on phone.

-### Arduino Code
+### Arduino Setup

 - Uses AltSoftSerial library; make sure to use the correct ports specifically for AltSoftSerial.